nasa-jpl/autoRIFT/README.md

 * The "autoRIFT" object has several inputs that have to be assigned (listed below; can also be obtained by referring to "testautoRIFT.py"):

        ------------------input------------------
-       I1:                  reference image (extracted image patches defined as "source")
-       I2:                  test image (extracted image patches defined as "template"; displacement = motion vector of I2 relative to I1)
-       xGrid:               horizontal pixel index at each grid point
-       yGrid:               vertical pixel index at each grid point (if xGrid and yGrid not provided, a regular grid spanning the entire image will be automatically set up, which is similar to the conventional ISCE module, "ampcor" or "denseampcor")
+       I1                  reference image (extracted image patches defined as "source") I2                  test image (extracted image patches defined as "template"; displacement = motion vector of I2 relative to I1) xGrid [units = integer image pixels]               horizontal pixel index at each grid point yGrid [units = integer image pixels]               vertical pixel index at each grid point (if xGrid and yGrid not provided, a regular grid spanning the entire image will be automatically set up, which is similar to the conventional ISCE module, "ampcor" or "denseampcor")
-       Dx0:                 horizontal coarse displacement at each grid point
+       Dx0 [units = integer image pixels]                 horizontal "downstream" reach location (that specifies the horizontal pixel displacement of the template's search center relative to the source's) at each grid point
+       Dy0 [units = integer image pixels]                 vertical "downstream" reach location (that specifies the vertical pixel displacement of the template's search center relative to the source's) at each grid point
-       Dy0:                 vertical coarse displacement at each grid point (if Dx0 and Dy0 not provided, an array with zero values will be automatically assigned)
+       (if Dx0 and Dy0 not provided, an array with zero values will be automatically assigned and there will be no offsets of the search centers)

 * After the inputs are specified, run the module as below